-Dates of undergraduate final examinations are listed in the Schedule of Classes on the Office of the Registrar's website.
+The schedule of undergraduate final examinations is listed on the Office of the Registrar's website.
 The time of a scheduled examination may be changed only with approval of the department and the Office of the Registrar.

 A student who is a candidate for graduation may receive authorization from the Center for Academic Advisement and Student Success (CAASS), with the concurrent approval of the instructor and/or the department chairperson, to take a reexamination in a course to raise the final grade.
 The course must be one that is taken during the student's last term and must be essential to graduation requirements.